Jessicavazm/JessicaVaz_T2A1-A/README.md

 scheme =AGLSTERMS.
 AglsAgent; corporateName=Infrastructure, T. (2016).
 Spam Act 2003. [online] www.legislation.gov.au.
 Available at: https://www.legislation.gov.au/C2004A01214/latest/text.

-# Q9 - mark 6
+# Q9

-Relational databases store data in different tables, often referred to as relational tables.
-Relational databases consist of a collection of tables, where tables contain columns that describe the entity's attributes and rows that contain instances of the entity.
-Tables are connected by defining relationships using primary keys, foreign keys, and cardinality.

-The first step to create a relational database is to create an ER (Entity-Relationship) diagram, which serves as a conceptual representation of the database structure.
-In an ER diagram, format shapes are used to represent entities, attributes and the type of relationship between entities.
+The first step when creating a relational database is to create an ER (Entity-Relationship) diagram, which serves as a conceptual representation of the database structure.
+The ER model was created back in 1976 by Peter Chen, however over the years it has evolved into different variations.
+ER is very useful because it provides a clear understanding of how different entities are related before implementing data into a database.
+Apart from that, other benefits of ER diagram include being easy to implement and it can be done manually or websites like Draw.io and Lucidchart.

+Entity Relational diagrams can be displayed in different ways, some examples include:

+- Chen's notation: It consist of format shapes to describe entities and attributes.
+Lines and symbols are used to describe relationship connecting entities.
+    - Entities are represented by rectangles.
+    - Attributes are represented by ellipses.
+    - Relationship are represented by lines and diamonds.
+    - Primary key is underlined.

+- Crow's notation:
+    - Entities are represented by rectangles.
+    - Attributes are listed inside each entity's rectangle, each row describes one attribute.
+    - Primary key is listed in the first row, it has an underline and it's bolded.

 ### Entities
-Entities can be a person, place, event, objects or a concept that the tables store information about it.
-In an ER diagram, entities are represented by rectangles and in the tables entities are the 'rows'.
+Entities are Real word objects or concepts.
+It can be a person, place, event, objects or a concept that the tables store information about it.
+In database table, the entities are the 'rows'.

 ### Attributes
-Attributes are the characteristics that the entity is made of.
-In an ER diagram, entities are represented by ellipses and in the tables entities are the 'columns'.
+Attributes are the characteristics that the entity is made of, the attribute's properties.
+In database table, the entities are the 'columns'.

+Attributes that are made of a collection of attributes are called Composite Attributes, they are represented by the *<b>oval</b>* format.

+### Relationship
+Relationship is the association between two or more entities that describe how they are related.
+Relationship generally describes 'verbs'.

+Example:
+- A person HAS one passport.
+- A teacher HAS many students.

+### Cardinality
+Defines the numerical attributes of the relationship between two entities.
+It represents how many instances from one entity can be associated with the instances from another entity.
+Cardinality can be represented by using symbols at the end of the lines that connects entities (Crow's Foot Notation).

+- Crow's Foot Notation:
+    - One to One: Represented by single line with a vertical line on both ends.
+    - One to Many: Represented by single line with vertical line on one end and with crow's foot on the other end.
+    - Many to Many: Represented by a single line with crow's foot on both ends.

+- Another way to describe cardinality:
+    - One to One: Represented by '1' on both ends.
+    - One to Many: Represented by '1' on one end and 'N' on the other end.
+    - Many to Many: Represented by 'M' on one end and 'N' on the other end.

+### Cardinality types:

+- One to One:
+Occurs when one entity in 'Table A' can be associated with only one entity from 'Table B', this relationship is Bi-directional.
+    - Example: A person has only one passport.
+A passport can be owned by only one person.
+    - Example: A car has only one registration.
+One registration can be associated only to one car.

+- One to Many:
+Occurs when one entity in 'Table A' can be associated with multiple entities from 'Table B' but multiple entities from 'Table B' can be associated with only one entity from 'Table A'.
+This relationship is implemented by using Primary Key + Foreign Key.
+    - Example: A company employs many employees, but each employee only works for one company.
+    - Example: One teacher teaches many students, but each student is taught by only one teacher.

+- Many to Many:
+Occurs when multiple entities from 'Table A' can be associated with multiple entities from 'Table B'.
+When this relationship occurs, a Junction table needs to be created.
+Junction table is also known as Intermediate and Associate table.
+The Junction table contains the Foreign keys referencing the Primary keys from connected entities plus any extra attributes.
+Junction tables offer many benefits including data redundancy, integrity and scalability.
+    - Example: Students can take many courses, courses can be taken by many students.
+    - Example: Courses can have many subjects, subjects can be in many different courses.

+References:

+GeeksforGeeks (2015).
+Introduction of ER Model. [online] GeeksforGeeks.
+Available at: https://www.geeksforgeeks.org/introduction-of-er-model/#:~:text=For%20example%2C%20 [Accessed 1 Sep.
+2024].

+# Q10
+Describe the integrity aspects of the relational database model.
+Your description should include information about the types of data integrity and how they can be enforced in a relational database.

 ### Primary Key